 Hither Hills State Park is a scenic campground just steps away from a sandy beachfront and surrounded by nature trails.
-The 1,755-acre state park is located on the eastern end of the south fork of Long Island near Montauk, New York.
-At this oceanfront RV campground you’ll fall asleep to the sound of the waves, witness some fantastic star gazing and have an opportunity to explore diverse woodlands filled with Russian olive, shad, oak and pine trees.
+The 1,755-acre state park is on the southeastern edge of Long Island near Montauk, New York.
+At this oceanfront RV campground with over 170 sites, you’ll fall asleep to the sound of the waves, witness some fantastic stargazing and have an opportunity to explore diverse woodlands filled with Russian olive, shad, oak, and pine trees.
 With two miles of sandy beach and a 40-acre freshwater lake perfect for sport fishing, this campsite is a no-brainer for your next family RV holiday.
 This coastal nature reserve abounds in opportunities for outdoor recreation, such as hiking, biking, hunting, and cross-country skiing.

 Set up your RV camp close to the crashing waves and let the kids loose on the beach or at the playground.
-Challenge your kids to a game of basketball or volleyball, get involved in recreational programs and explore the network of bridle paths, hiking, biking and cross country ski trails.
-The unique walking dunes of Napeague Harbor in the eastern edge of the park offer some unique sights.
+Challenge your kids to a game of basketball or volleyball, get involved in recreational programs and explore the network of bridle paths, hiking, biking, and cross country ski trails.
+The unique walking dunes of Napeague Harbor on the eastern edge of the park offer some unique sights.
 With so much to do in such a charming setting, the campground is popular so you’ll have to book early to grab a spot.
 Unfortunately, pets are not allowed at this park.

-The campsites are set on a two mile sandy beach with access to a 40-acre freshwater lake.
+The West Loop is set on a two-mile sandy beach with access to a 40-acre freshwater lake.
 Other facilities include a kids’ playground, playing fields, horseshoe pits, and basketball and volleyball courts.
 There is a park office, camp store with necessities and centrally located phones available.

 Hither Hills State Park is open from sunrise to sunset every day of the year.
-During peak season (June to September), a minimum stay of seven days is required.
+During the peak season (June to September), a minimum stay of seven days is required.
 Reservations can be made up to nine months in advance.
-The park is pet friendly - dogs are allowed in certain areas of the park provided they are kept on a leash.
+Pets are not allowed in the campground or in the park.

 During the summer months, an exciting recreation program keeps the whole family entertained.
 Enjoy a jam-packed schedule of fun organized activities hosted by the park such as family movie nights, folk and line dancing events, kids’ summer theater or magic shows, and a variety of environmental interpretation programs.
 You won’t be bored!
 Most of these are hosted by the rangers at the park, who enjoy imparting their knowledge of the surrounding nature and doing things with the campers.
 The entertainment program is subject to change so be sure to ask the park for an up-to-date schedule upon booking.

-Set right on a two mile oceanfront beach and a 40-acre freshwater lake, there are plenty of opportunities for exciting water sporting recreation at Hither Hills State Park.
-Go surfing or wind surfing on the ocean waves of the North Atlantic or swim and stand up paddle board on the glassy waters of the lake.
-You can also enjoy paddling along the lake or in the ocean with your kayak or canoe to use on the lake or in the ocean.
+Set right on a two-mile oceanfront beach and a 40-acre freshwater lake, there are plenty of opportunities for exciting water sporting recreation at Hither Hills State Park.
+Go surfing or windsurfing on the ocean waves of the North Atlantic or swim and stand up paddleboard on the glassy waters of the lake.
+You can also enjoy paddling along the lake or in the ocean with your kayak or canoe, so make sure to bring yours along in the motorhome.